Recent Projects

 Archaeological and Epigraphic Investigations of the Sabaean capital Mārib (2007-2010)

-The joint archaeological and epigraphic project, which has been funded by the German Research Foundation, aimed to answer questions about the organisation and spatial design of the city, the chronology and the characteristics of its material culture ...
+The joint archaeological and epigraphic project, which has been funded by the German Research Foundation, aimed to answer questions about the organisation and spatial design of the city, the chronology ...

 Editing of Ancient South Arabic minuscule inscriptions on wooden sticks from the Bavarian State Library in Munich (2002-2009)